rustemos/hdl4nn/README.md

 ## Top module: trigger.v
 This module is the top-level module, it utilizes the Component instantiation to incorporate all submodules(hidden layers) into a neuron network.

+## IP core:
+Distributed Memory Generator(8.0) was used as a cache for weights.
+Adder/Substrater(12.0) was used as a DSP adder in Output Block in each hidden layer.

+## Time frequency: 400 MHz
+Set by constrain file.